rsonquery/rsonpath/README.md

 Benchmarks for `rsonpath` are located in a [separate repository](https://github.com/v0ldek/rsonpath-benchmarks), included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in this main repository.

-Easiest way to run all the benchmarks is `make bench`.
+Easiest way to run all the benchmarks is `just bench`.
 For details, look at the README in the submodule.

 ## Background